CarolineMillan/CHIP8_emulator/README.md

-# CHIP-8_interpreter
+# CHIP-8_emulator
-My CHIP-8 Interpreter in Rust.
+My CHIP-8 Emulator in Rust.

 This is an interpreter for CHIP-8 programs.

-[features] [list key funcitonalities (maybe modules?)]

 [why did you build this -- to learn about computer architecture, learning low level emulation, learning rust, first project back after a break. a well-defined project to start with -- it was basically just following the instructions]